quire-api/quire-api/src/main/resources/description.md

 **1. Give your app a cool name**

-Your app deserves a cool name that lives up to its wide broad of great features.
+Your app deserves a cool name that lives up to its broad range of great features.

 All of the app users will see this name in public, so think carefully!